New Brunswick, New Jersey

 - Bristol-Myers Squibb provides access to our facilities for training operations for police K-9 teams and hands-on fire extinguisher training for local fire departments and associated agencies.

 - New Brunswick personnel are members at large of the North Brunswick Local Emergency Planning Council (LEPC).

-- The Emergency Services, a group of 30 members, includes a Structural Fire Brigade, First Aid Squad, Confined Space Rescue Team, and Hazardous Materials Team that has been serving the facility for over 50 years and proudly provides mutual aid to North Brunswick Township, Middlesex County and with the State Industrial Chiefs Mutual Aid Consortium (MACSICS).
-Of these 30, 13 participate in their local community teams and 3 are officers in their local community.
+- The Emergency Services, a group of 30 members, includes a Structural Fire Brigade, First Aid Squad, Confined Space Rescue Team, and Hazardous Materials Team who have been serving the facility for over 50 years and proudly provide mutual aid to North Brunswick Township, Middlesex County and with the State Industrial Chiefs Mutual Aid Consortium (MACSICS).
+Of these 30 members, 13 participate in their local community teams and 3 are officers in their local community.